swirlai/swirl-search/docs/RAG-Guide.md

 Adjust the `timeout` value if necessary.
 Change the `User-Agent` string as needed, and/or authorize it to fetch pages from internal applications.

-As of SWIRL 3.2.0, the default AI Summary timeout value can now be overridden with a URL parameter in the Galaxy UI.
+You can also override the default timeout value with a URL parameter in the Galaxy UI.
 For example: `http://localhost:8000/galaxy/?q=gig%20economics&rag=true&rag_timeout=90000`

-{: .highlight }
-The source must allow content to be fetched and not simply displayed on the source's website for RAG processing to utilize that content.

 * Restart SWIRL: